 Most of our placements on this project are in the university town of Mandeville.

-In Mandeville, you’ll work at a day care centre, pre-school, special needs school, or a home for the elderly.
-The education-based centres where we work are publicly run facilities.
+In Mandeville, you’ll work at a day care center, kindergarten, special needs school, or a home for the elderly.
+The education-based centers where we work are publicly run facilities.
 Some are understaffed, with few resources, so they need additional support.

 The home for the elderly is a government institution that provides for those who are not able to earn an income due to mental or physical challenges.
 There are usually around 100 members there at any given time.